 Some agencies noted that legal restrictions on sharing of information and data can be a barrier to international cooperation.
 For example, the FDA engaged in more than 3000 confidential exchanges with the European Medicines Agency in 2010.
 Data sharing with foreign regulators is critical to the FDA's regulatory cooperation efforts, and the FDA has a robust program of confidential exchanges with trusted foreign regulators.
 However, the legal requirements to develop information sharing protocols are burdensome.
-The FDA has regulations in place that allow it to share information with foreign agencies that can protect confidential business information to the same extent as it is protected in the United States, although under no circumstances can the FDA share trade secrets.
-So information exchanges are possible, but require investment of time and resources to review materials to determine what can and cannot be shared and redact materials.
+The FDA has regulations in place that allow it to share information with foreign agencies that can protect confidential business information to the same extent as it is protected in the United States, although under no circumstances can the FDA share trade secrets.58 So information exchanges are possible, but require investment of time and resources to review materials to determine what can and cannot be shared and redact materials.
 This can be particularly wasteful when companies are submitting the same information to the FDA and foreign regulators, but the agencies are limited in how they can exchange it.
 The CPSC faces similar restrictions.
 Although the agency received statutory authority to exchange sensitive information, the legislation limits the ability of CPSC to make such exchanges fully reciprocal.
 Foreign partners have rejected non-reciprocal terms, so no agreements have been reached.
-The FTC has encountered similar difficulties in reaching information exchange http://www.whitehouse.gov/sites/default/files/omb/oira/irc/hlrcf_summary_report_october_2008.pdf.-See generally Ken Appel, Compliance, Risk, and Cost of Ownership Comparisons for Pharmaceutical Continuous Monitoring: A Closer Examination of Key Approaches to Monitoring Critical Environments, 13 J. HEALTH CARE COMPLIANCE 29 (Jan.-Feb.
-2011) ("Recent agreements between the U.S. Food and Drug Administration (FDA) and its European Union counterparts to cooperate on pharmaceutical plant inspections to enable stepped up enforcement of safety guidelines . . . will help regulators be more efficient with their resources.").
+The FTC has encountered similar difficulties in reaching information exchange agreements when foreign governments insist on restricting how U.S. agencies share such information within the U.S. government, terms which the U.S. government will not accept.